bibanul13/Schoolink/README.md

 ✓  get full timetable
 ✓  get timetable based on classroom and day
 ✓  register a student (based on code verification)
-✓  verify register data validity
+✓  verify register data validity (improved)
 ✗  register a teacher
 ✗  role-based authentication using JWT
 ✗  ...